Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Safeguarding your credit score during the coronavirus outbreak

 How missed bills, payment deferrals and financial hardship agreements impact your credit score and what to do about it.

-If you’re worried about how the current COVID-19 pandemic will affect your credit score, you probably have no reason to fret.
-Many of the events you’re hearing about or may be experiencing will bear no weight on your score and are not reflected on your report.
+If you’re worried about how the current COVID-19 pandemic may affect your credit score, you probably have no reason to fret.
+Many of the events you hear about or may experience, bear no weight on your score and are not reflected on your report.

 Your credit report is just a summary of how you’ve managed your credit accounts to date.
-For example: current accounts, applications for credit, defaults, bankruptcy or debt agreements, repayment record and requests for your report.
-It does not include any data about your income, bank account balances, medical information or transaction history.
+For example, current accounts, applications for credit, defaults, bankruptcy or debt agreements, repayment record and requests for your report.
+It does not include any data about your income, any WINZ support, bank account balances, medical information or transaction history.

 What's in this guide?

 - What happens if I miss a bill payment?

 - What happens if I default on a bill?

 - How can I avoid going into default?